Søren Dahlgaard

-Søren Dahlgaard (born 1973 in Sorgenfri, Denmark) is a Danish visual artist based in Copenhagen, Denmark.
+Søren Dahlgaard (born 1973) is a Danish visual artist based in Copenhagen, Denmark.
 Dahlgaard's work is known for exploring the absurdity and playfulness of everyday life, transforming mundane objects and activities into action sculptures, and environmental and socially engaged art.

 Career and work

 Education

 Søren Dahlgaard was born in 1973 in the suburb Sorgenfri outside Copenhagen, Denmark.
 He holds a BA (Hons) degree from the Slade School of Fine Arts, University College London, 2002, where he studied under Professor Phyllida Barlow in the Sculpture department.
 In 2019, he completed a practice-led PhD from The Victorian College of the Arts, University of Melbourne, Australia.
 His PhD thesis, titled "Sculpture as Activating Object", introduce a new category within the field of contemporary action-sculpture, and investigates how a sculptural object activates a process of transformation through play.

 Notable artworks

 Growing Vegetables On a Coral Island, Hibalhidhoo

 In 2002 Søren Dahlgaard created a vegetable farm on the island of Hibalhidhoo in the Maldives.
 Presented as a conceptual artwork, the agricultural initiative explored the symbiotic relationship between humans and their environment, emphasizing the importance of sustainability, self-sufficiency, and community resilience.
 Spanning over two years, the farm cultivated the soil to adapt to the lack of fresh groundwater, nutritious soil, and high temperatures.
 Exhibited at the National Gallery of the Maldives, the Hibalhidhoo vegetable farm was eventually able to produce chili, bell pepper, cucumber, watermelon, and pumpkin.
 In the subsequent years, local production increased significantly, reducing the import of chili and cucumber by 30%.
 The project was reconstructed and exhibited in Aarhus Kunsthal in 2011 along with a talk on arts role for the climate crisis with artist and author Rasheed Araeen.